MH370's Final Journey - A Pilot's Chilling Hypothesis

 Despite finding some debris, the exact crash site remains undiscovered, leaving families and experts searching for answers.

 Simon Hardy, a seasoned Boeing 777 pilot, believes he has found a clue that could unravel the mystery.
-After studying the flight logs, Hardy proposes a theory that suggests a deliberate act led to the plane's disappearance.
+After studying the flight logs, Hardy proposes a theory suggesting that a deliberate act led to the plane's disappearance.

-He points to a peculiar coincidence: just before MH370 vanished, an engineer noted the oxygen levels as "nil noted," indicating no addition was made, yet shortly after, it was reported as low.
+He points to a peculiar coincidence: just before MH370 vanished, an engineer noted the oxygen levels as "nil noted," indicating no addition was made; yet shortly after, it was reported as low.
 This discrepancy, Hardy argues, is significant.

 This scenario would have allowed the pilot to divert the plane without interference.